 The fellow works closely with physicians who specialize in cosmetic surgery and with additional oculoplastic surgeons.
 The oculoplastic fellow can also participate in a variety of clinical activities with staff physicians at the Center for Human Appearance (CHA) at the University of Pennsylvania Medical Center and The Children's Hospital.

 The second year of the fellowship affords greater opportunity to work with other members of the oculoplastic service and to pursue electives at both The Children's Hospital and the Hospital of the University of Pennsylvania in such affiliated subspecialties as Otorhinolaryngology, Neurosurgery, Dermatology and Radiology.
 Other electives may also be arranged in Ocular Oncology and Neuro-Ophthalmology.
-Additional experience in orbital surgery is also available at Columbia University.

 Research expectations and opportunities